Open Calls for Creatives at Brampton Arts Organization (BAO)

 Notification

-Applicants will be notified of the results by the end of April.
-Communication about the status of your submission will be through email.
+Applicants will be notified of their proposal status within two calendar months of the application deadline of June 22, 2025.
+Communication about the status of your application will be through email.

 Upcoming Calls for Artist